Updated: Feb 6

 In both cases, there is a personality conflict as well as high emotional distress.
 Imagine being in either situation, your stomach in knots as you think about how to deal with the situation.
 Would you allow your temper to flare and have a heated confrontation, indulge in passive-aggressive behavior, or silently endure the pain?
 Switch roles—what if you were the person who’s the sloppy house guest and the one who got the promotion?
 Are you aware of your actions or oblivious?

 Most times, I would quickly recognize when I am not being my best self and change my attitude so as not to go down a dark path.
 The other times when I don’t react as swiftly, I would still know in my heart that I needed to correct my actions.
 As Maya Angelou stated, “When you know better, do better.”
-So, when life throws you curveballs, I hope you would demonstrate your spiritual nature by adjusting your attitude in a positive way as you approach people and respond to situations.
+So, when life throws you curveballs, I hope you would demonstrate your spiritual nature by adjusting your attitude of approaching people and responding to situations in a positive way.
 Not there yet?
 God didn’t bring you this far to leave you…There has never been the slightest doubt in my mind that the God who started this great work in you would keep at it and bring it to a flourishing finish on the very day Christ Jesus appears.
-(Philippians 1:6 MSG)
+Philippians 1:6 MSG